Meet Christine Utomo

 Her teaching spans students of all ages and levels — from early childhood music to advanced conservatoire preparation.
 She initiated the Early Childhood Music program at Irama Music Studio in 2013, drawing on Kodály and Edwin Gordon pedagogy, and became a licensed Kindermusik educator in 2014.
 Her students have won prizes at national and international competitions and have been accepted into universities in the United States, Europe, and China.
 She is a regular adjudicator at Indonesian piano competitions, including the Ananda Sukarlan Award, Steinway Piano Competition, and UPH National Piano Competition.

 Beyond teaching and performing, Dr. Utomo is an active contributor to music education discourse.
 Her "Beethoven 250th Anniversary" online lecture series, organized during the pandemic, drew participants internationally and covered score analysis, interpretation, performance practice, and contemporary music.
-She has served as guest lecturer for Dr. Johannes Nugroho's piano pedagogy series and regularly organizes community concerts, masterclasses, and outreach programs.
+She has served as a regular guest lecturer for the late Dr. Johannes Nugroho's online piano pedagogy series and regularly organizes community concerts, masterclasses, and outreach programs.

 Her current research interests include music education in cross-cultural contexts and contemporary piano music, with particular attention to the intersection of Southeast Asian and Chinese musical traditions.

-Dr. Utomo completed her Doctor of Musical Arts in Piano Performance at the USC Thornton School of Music, where she also earned her Bachelor and Master of Music degrees.
-She studied extensively with Norman Krieger, and has worked with Philippe Entremont, Angela Hewitt, Malcolm Bilson, Mikhail Voskressensky, and others.
-She began piano study at the age of five under her mother, Ms. Lindawaty Angkasa.
+Dr. Utomo completed her Doctor of Musical Arts in Piano Performance at the USC Thornton School of Music, where she also earned her Bachelor of Music (Cum Laude) and Master of Music degrees.
+She studied extensively with Norman Krieger, and has worked with Philippe Entremont, Angela Hewitt, Malcolm Bilson, Mikhail Voskressensky, Jacques Rouvier, and Arie Vardi, among others.
+She began piano study at the age of five under her mother, Ms. Lindawaty Angkasa, and later studied with Ms. Julinda, Mr. Andrew Wilkinson, and Ms. Jenny Sumono before pursuing her conservatoire training in the United States.